Barberton police officer shot several times during a standoff in Summit County

 NEW FRANKLIN, OH (WOIO) - A Barberton police officer was shot several times during a standoff with a domestic violence suspect, according to authorities.

-The officer, whose name and condition are not being released, is being treated at a local hospital.
+The officer, whose name and condition are not being released, is at Summa Akron City Hospital, awaiting surgery.

+Officials said the Barberton officer, who has been on the force 12 years, has serious but non-life threatening injuries.

 Officials said the incident began when New Franklin police were called to a home at 5421 Menlo Court around 7:30 p.m.
 Thursday for a domestic violence incident.

-When officers arrived, they said they noticed physical abuse on a woman and told the man he was going to be arrested.
+When officers arrived, they said they noticed physical abuse on the woman and told the man he was going to be arrested.

-The man then allegedly ran upstairs and barricaded himself in a room.
+The man then allegedly ran upstairs, barricaded himself in a room and told police he had a gun.

-After apparently telling police he had a gun, New Franklin officers called in the Metro Swat Team.

-The Norton police officer is a member of the Metro Swat Team.

-Officers said they tried for hours to get the suspect to surrender.
+New Franklin officers said they tried to get the suspect to come out for three hours, but then called in the Barberton area SWAT Team around 10 p.m.

-Around 3 a.m., they used tear gas and bean bag rounds, before gunfire was exchanged.
+The Barberton area SWAT Team includes New Franklin and Barberton police officers.

+The suspect allegedly still refused to come out of the bedroom and at 3 a.m.
+Friday, he is accused of firing a round through the door, striking the Barberton officer.

 Officials said the incident remains under investigation.